Scroll-Driven Animation Patterns

 Binds vertical translation directly to the root scroll position, running entirely on the compositor thread.

-Framework-Safe Scroll Sync
+Framework-Safe Scroll Sync (JS Fallback)

 const prefersReducedMotion = window.matchMedia('(prefers-reduced-motion: reduce)').matches;